river-ouzel/lbxr/new_joiners.markdown

 layout: home
 ---

-## New Joiners Information

 Hi folks!
 We are happy to set up your group membership - please note that this includes accepting the Extinction Rebellion [Terms of Service](https://cloud.extinctionrebellion.org.uk/index.php/s/c8bWip6iQnoLyYE), [Privacy Policy](https://cloud.extinctionrebellion.org.uk/index.php/s/9bBRewnq5wttNdX) and [Culture and Expectations](https://cloud.extinctionrebellion.org.uk/index.php/s/MfNRxE7N2oHWQZG).

-If you are happy with these and still wish to join, please confirm this in email to <lbxr-tech@protonmail.com>, along with the name and email address you'd like to use.
+If you are happy with these and still wish to join, please [Fill out this form](https://cloud.extinctionrebellion.org.uk/index.php/apps/forms/yXZxt3BwwHjYAfNt) and drop us an email at <lbxr-tech@protonmail.com>, and someone will add you to the email list and XR Hub tools (see below).

+Note this is a manual process - which is why we ask for an email to <lbxr-tech@protonmail.com> so we know to kick things off!
+(The form doesn't send any notifications at this stage)

 ## How we communicate